Written by – Pauline Farris, Translator at TheWordPoint

 Do any of these scenarios sound familiar?

-- A delivery has arrived, along with a packing slip and an invoice.
-Unfortunately, the original purchase order has been misplaced.
+- A delivery arrives, along with a packing slip and an invoice.
+But, someone misplaces the original purchase order.

-- A delivery has arrived.
-The PO, packing slip, and invoice are stapled together and sent over to accounting for payment.
-Unfortunately, the department placing the order does not have enough left in its budget to make that payment.
+- A delivery arrives.
+Accounting receive the PO, packing slip, and invoice.
+But, unfortunately, the department placing the order does not have enough left in its budget to make that payment.

 - A past-due invoice shows up in accounting.
 But accounting has no other paperwork on the order and must spend an hour or so tracking down who ordered it, and where that other paperwork is.

-These are the common issues that rear their ugly heads when companies, that have grown in size have not improved their procurement procedures.
-They are still stuck in the paperwork mire that worked when they were small and lean.
+These are the common issues that rear their ugly heads when companies that have grown in size have not improved their procurement procedures.
 New flash: It no longer works.
 It’s definitely time to consider the move to IT procurement software.

 Under a Traditional System, Here is What Happens